plumvillage/newsletter/src/2024/en/articles/br-hai-thuong--i-have-arrived-i-am-home.md

 ## Friday

 I left my room early to go to sitting meditation so that I could enjoy each step on the path to the echo of the Great Temple Bell still reverberating, accompanied by the chanting.
 Upon arriving at the meditation hall, I saw somebody already there practicing Touching the Earth.
-Today many elder brothers have gone out of the monastery, so I felt a little uncomfortable having to sit nearer to the altar during chantings.
+Today, many elder brothers have gone out of the monastery, so I felt a little uncomfortable having to sit nearer to the altar during chantings.
 Being used to living in both a large and a small sangha, I treasured the atmosphere of a powerful chanting each morning calling forth the bright morning light.
 Each chanting session usually consisted of a chant and a sutra reading.

 At Plum Village, we are not required to memorize the sutras or precepts; nevertheless, they seep into our hearts through the repeated practice of sutra reading and chanting throughout the year.
 Phrases like “We vow to touch the Pure Land with every step, we promise at every contact, to be in touch with the ultimate dimension” may not require much time mulling over the books to understand, partly because they are written in everyday language.
-If we use the Sino-Vietnamese version, then it would be no different from learning a foreign language because the pronunciation sounds familiar but the meaning is completely different…
+If we use the Sino-Vietnamese version, then it would be no different from learning a foreign language because the pronunciation sounds familiar but the meaning is completely different.

 {% image "article2024/Br Hai Thuong/ENG/DSC_8009_e.jpg" %}